suankularb-wittayalai-school/sk-components/README.md

 ### Select List

 Select List Items are organized into groups.
-If your list is not organized into groups, use `select-list--no-group` instead oof `select-list`.
+If your list is not organized into groups, use `select-list--no-group` instead of `select-list`.

 ```html
 <ul class="select-list">